eu-nebulous/optimiser-digital-twin/README.md

 ## Running a simulation

-With a deployment scenario, traces, and calibration values, we can run a simulation.
+With a deployment scenario database, a trace database and a calibration database, we can run a simulation.
 The simulator will print to stdout log entries in the same jsonl format as the recorded traces.

 ```sh
 java -jar optimiser-digital-twin/dist/optimiser-digital-twin-all.jar simulate trace.db scenario.db calibration.db